-Today I had lunch with Corie Hardee, who not only has been a bridesmaid 4 times, but she also owns a business that revolves around bridesmaids.
-At first when I met up with Corie I thought I was going to get pitched by another entrepreneur for money, but as we talked she actually taught me a lot about business.
+Today I had lunch with Corie Hardee, who not only has been a bridesmaid four times, but she also owns a business that revolves around bridesmaids.
+At first, when I met up with Corie, I thought I was going to get asked by another entrepreneur for money, but I was wrong.
+As we talked, she actually taught me a lot about business.

 Here’s what you can learn about business from a bridesmaid:

-Did you know that 80% of bridesmaids don’t wear their dress again?
-Yet they spend hundreds of dollars on a dress that they’ll only wear for a few hours during a wedding.
+Did you know that 80% of bridesmaids don’t wear their dresses again?
+Yet, they spend hundreds of dollars on a dress that they’ll only wear for a few hours during a wedding.

-Bridesmaid dresses can also be cheap, but women naturally want to buy clothes that make them look good and feel good.
-Plus no one wants to wear a hideous dress.
+Bridesmaid dresses can also be cheap, but women naturally want to buy clothes that make them look and feel good.

-If you are trying to sell something you don’t always have to appeal to people’s logic.
-If you can play off of emotions you can make a sale.
-And in many cases appealing to emotion is stronger than appealing to logic.
+If you are trying to sell something, you don’t always have to appeal to people’s logic.
+If you can play with their emotions, you can make a sale.
+In many cases, appealing to emotion is stronger than appealing to logic.

-The best businesses are ones that solve problems
+The best businesses are the ones that solve problems

-As I mentioned earlier, Corie has been a bridesmaid 4 times.
-Every time she has been a bridesmaid she spent around $250 for a dress.
-To make matters worse one of her good friends has been a bridesmaid 19 times and she has spent over $4000 on dresses that she has only wore once.
+As I mentioned earlier, Corie has been a bridesmaid four times.
+Every time she has been a bridesmaid, she spent around $250.00 for a dress.
+One of her good friends has been a bridesmaid nineteen times, and she has spent over $4,000 on dresses that she has worn only once!

-So instead of continuing the trend and buying dresses that you only end up wearing once, Corie came up with a business idea that would allow bridesmaids to rent dresses.
-This way they only have to pay a fraction of the price compared to when you buy a dress.
+Instead of continuing the trend and buying dresses that a bridesmaid ends up wearing only once, Corie came up with a business idea that would allow bridesmaids to rent dresses.
+This way, they only have to pay a fraction of the price of the dress they would be buying otherwise.

 Her business model sounds a bit unorthodox, but it solves a real problem.
-People hate spending a lot of money on things they won’t really use.
+People hate spending a lot of money on things they don’t anticipate using much.

-Before you start a business make sure you are solving a real problem… and ideally one that hasn’t been solved before.
+Before you start a business, make sure you are solving a real problem, ideally one that hasn’t been solved before.

 Don’t take pricing for granted

-When you are pricing your product or service you shouldn’t only base it off of your costs or what your competition is charging.
-But you should also base it off of what your customers are willing to pay.
+When you are pricing your product or service, you shouldn’t only base it on your costs or what your competition is charging.
+You should also base it on what your customers are willing to pay.
 You may end up learning that if you charge more money, you’ll actually get more customers like Corie did.

-Corie is in her early 30s and she is starting her first business.
+Corie is in her early 30s, and she is starting her first business.
 She doesn’t have much money, but she is really passionate about creating a business that revolves around bridesmaids.
-And more importantly helping bridesmaids save money.
+Even more important to her is to help bridesmaids save money.

 If you want to create a business and you don’t have the money, there are ways to make it happen.
 You just have to get creative like moving back in with your parents or borrowing money from friends and family.
-Or even returning your clothes to J-Crew like a buddy of mine did and then he took that money to create a company that did 38.5 million dollars in revenue.
+Or even returning your clothes to J-Crew like a buddy of mine did, which allowed him to put this money towards creating a company that did 38.5 million dollars in revenue.

 The devil is in the details

-Bridesmaids are picky on not only how their dress looks, but also how it fits their body.
-There is nothing wrong with being picky, it’s actually a good thing to pay attention to all of those little details.
+Bridesmaids are picky about both what their dresses look like and how they fit their bodies.
+There is nothing wrong with being picky.
+It’s actually a good thing to pay attention to all of those little details.

 If you can be picky by paying attention to all of the small details in your business, things are actually going to run a lot smoother.
 In addition to that, you’ll notice that your customers will be happier and more likely to tell others how great your company is.